-While you aren’t going to go from no business credit score to a stellar one in just 12 days, once you’ve checked these items off your list, you should be well on your way to building a positive business credit history.
+While you aren’t going to go from no business credit score to a stellar credit rating in less than two weeks, once you’ve checked these items off your list, you should be well on your way to building a positive business credit history.

 1. Make Sure Your Business Is Legit

-If possible, establish your business as a separate legal entity (LLC or S Corp, for example).
+If possible, establish a separate business entity (Limited Liability Company—LLC— or S Corp, for example).
 You can build business credit as a sole proprietor but when you operate your business that way you have no legal protection and some lenders recognize that.
 Plus, there may be significant tax advantages to setting up a legal entity.

 Even if you haven’t done a thing to build business credit, your business may already be in the databases of commercial credit agencies.
 This is particularly true if you have formed a corporate structure or registered your business with your state; that information often makes its way to credit reporting agencies and starts your credit file.